geophydog/ABC/README.md

 ***

+# NOTICE!!!
+THIS PROGRAM COMES WITH NO WARRANTY, TO THE EXTEND PERMITED BY LAW!

+***

 ## ABC: AmBient noise and Coda
 - To extract empirical green's funcions(EGFs) from seismic ambient noise or coda with seismic interferomatry method.
 - Actually, it's to compute cross-correlation time functios of one station-pair.